Interactive Group Activities

 MUSIC IN ACTION: Sing "Hallelu, Hallelu" with hands waving over heads during the "Hallelu" and the music instruments shaking during the "Praise ye the Lord".
 Another activity that children like on this song is to divide into two groups and when you get to the refrain, have one group stand and sing, "Hallelu, hallelu, hallelu, hallelujah".
 They sit down as the other group stands and sings "Praise ye the Lord."
 Continue alternating in this manner until the last "Praise ye the Lord" which all stand and sing together.
 (Song sheet and mp3 accompaniment is provided below.)

-PALM BRANCHES SKIT - Dress a child up as Jesus (towel over head and sandals, etc)while walking on towels etc or something to represent their cloaks.
-Other children can wave palm branches (found in craft sections, or homemade ones, etc), while "Jesus" walks by and everyone shouting -- HOSANNA!
+PALM BRANCHES SKIT: Dress a child up as Jesus (towel over head and sandals, etc)while walking on towels etc or something to represent their cloaks.
+Other children can wave palm branches (found in craft sections, or homemade ones, etc) while "Jesus" walks by and everyone shouting -- HOSANNA!
 BLESSED IS THE ONE WHO COMES IN THE NAME OF THE LORD.
 If there is time, others could play the part of Jesus -- this will be a good way for children to learn their Bible verse as well.
-This might also be a little skit to be used at the beginning of the church service to follow!!!
+This might also be a little skit to be used at the beginning of the church worship service!

 SNACK IDEAS: Lollipops, cotton candy, ice cream cones, cookies, etc